MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

  Wait until the status of the map is **Running** before you move to the next step.

 2. Select all of the remaining required maps.
-You can filter them in the dual-write map list using the keyword, **Project** in the search at the top right corner.
+You can filter them in the dual-write map list using the keyword, **Project** in search in the upper-right corner.
 You can multi-select all maps and then run.
 For more information, see [Manage multiple table maps](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/multiple-entity-maps).
-Make sure to enable and run related entity maps as well.
+Make sure to also enable and run related entity maps.

 ### Project Operations dual-write map versions

 Always run the latest version of the map in your environment.
-Certain features and capabilities might not work correctly if:
+Certain features and capabilities might not work correctly if any of the following conditions exist:

-- A map isn't activated
+- A map isn't activated.
-- The latest version of the map isn't activated
+- The latest version of the map isn't activated.
-- Related table maps aren't activated
+- Related table maps aren't activated.

 You can view the active version of the map in the **Version** column on the **Dual-write** page.
 You can activate a new version of the map by selecting **Table map versions**, selecting the latest version, and then saving the selected version.
 If you have customized an out-of-the-box table map, you will need reapply the changes.
-For more information, see [Application lifecycle management](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/app-lifecycle-management)
+For more information, see [Application lifecycle management](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/app-lifecycle-management).